Olivia Blake

-Olivia Frances Blake-Dagnall (born 10 March 1990) is a British Labour politician who has been the Member of Parliament (MP) for Sheffield Hallam since 2019.
+Olivia Frances Blake-Dagnall (born 10 March 1990) is a British Labour politician who has been the Member of Parliament for Sheffield Hallam since 2019.

+She is principally known for her advocacy on climate and nature issues, disability rights, miscarriage policy and SEND policy.

 Early life and education

 Olivia Blake was born on 10 March 1990 in Northallerton, North Yorkshire.
-She grew up in Otley, West Yorkshire, and was educated at Prince Henry's Grammar School, the local comprehensive school.
-She then studied Biomedical Science at the University of Sheffield.
+She grew up in Otley, West Yorkshire and was educated at Prince Henry's Grammar School.
+She studied biomedical science at the University of Sheffield.

-Political career

-Offices within the Labour Party (2013–present)
+Early political ambitions

-In 2013, Blake stood in the election for the Youth Representative on Labour's National Executive Committee and came second.
+In 2013, Blake stood in the election as the youth representative on Labour's National Executive Committee and came second.
 She campaigned to introduce 'one member one vote' elections for internal positions and was supported by the Labour Party's left-wing.

-In 2018, Blake was elected to Labour's National Policy Forum with the endorsement of the left-wing groups Momentum and the Centre-Left Grassroots Alliance.
+In 2018, Blake was elected to Labour's National Policy Forum with the endorsement of left-wing groups, Momentum and Centre-Left Grassroots Alliance.

-Sheffield City Councillor (2014–2020)
+Sheffield City Council

-Blake unsuccessfully stood in the 2 May 2013 by-election for the Fulwood ward of Sheffield City Council before being elected as a local councillor to the Walkley ward of Sheffield City Council in 2014, 2015 and 2016.
+Blake unsuccessfully stood in the May 2013 by-election for the Fulwood ward of Sheffield City Council, before being elected as councillor for the Walkley ward in 2014, 2015 and 2016.

-Blake was elected Deputy Leader of the Council in April 2017.
-Blake said she was elected as Deputy Leader "on a ticket of reform", and worked to in-source council contracts and tackle privatisation.
-As Deputy Leader, the Council brought its Revenues and Benefits services in-house from outsourcing giant Capita; Blake said that "bringing these services back in-house" would give the Council "greater control and allow [it] to adapt and respond as the city's priorities develop locally".
-Before she left her position Blake initiated the process to bring "digital services and cleaning contracts" in-house.
-She also supported a campaign to initiate a pilot scheme of universal basic income in Sheffield.
+Elected deputy leader of the council in April 2017 "on a ticket of reform", Blake worked to in-source council contracts and tackle privatisation.
+Under her leadership, the council brought its revenues and benefits services back in-house from Capita, which Blake said would give the council "greater control and allow [it] to adapt and respond as the city's priorities develop locally".
+She also initiated the process to bring digital services and cleaning contracts in-house, and supported a campaign for a pilot scheme of universal basic income in Sheffield.

-Blake later resigned as Deputy Leader to support a grassroots movement to change the democratic structure of the council, remaining as a councillor.
-She later resigned from the Council following her election as an MP.
-In an article she wrote for Tribune magazine, Blake said this was to show support for "a new way of doing politics in our city".
-She indicated that she intends to "contribute a socialist voice to the referendum debate", to open up a "wider discussion on how to rejuvenate our democracy in Sheffield."
+Blake stepped down as deputy leader in August 2019 to support a grassroots movement to change the council's democratic structure, remaining as a councillor.
+Writing in Tribune, she said the move was to support "a new way of doing politics in our city" and to "contribute a socialist voice" to the debate over Sheffield's governance.
+She resigned from the council altogether following her election as an MP in December 2019.

-Blake supported Britain remaining in the European Union, saying in November 2019 that she would campaign to remain in a potential second referendum on the issue.
+Blake supported Britain remaining in the European Union saying, in November 2019, that she would campaign to remain in a potential second referendum on the issue.